Numi2/Quantum/README.md

 This repository is structured as a monorepo of related services:

-- **acme-server**: ACME v2 compliant server providing directory, nonce, account, order, challenge (HTTP-01), finalize, and certificate issuance endpoints.
+- **acme-server**: ACME v2 compliant server providing directory, nonce, account, order, challenge (HTTP-01), finalize, and certificate issuance endpoints. **This server now supports client authentication using JWS signatures based on the EdDilithium2 PQC algorithm (via CIRCL)** in addition to traditional ECDSA and RSA.
-- **ca-service**: Certificate Authority service that signs Certificate Signing Requests (CSRs) using ECDSA P-256 (for demonstration; can be swapped out for PQC algorithms).
+- **ca-service**: Certificate Authority service that signs Certificate Signing Requests (CSRs).
+It uses an ECDSA P-256 keypair for its own root certificate and TLS identity, but **uses an EdDilithium2 keypair (from the CIRCL library) to sign certificates issued via the `/sign` endpoint**.
+This demonstrates a hybrid approach where the CA's identity remains classical while issued artifacts use PQC signatures.
 - **cli**: Command-line client for interacting with the ACME server, including account creation, order placement, and certificate retrieval.
 - **device-service**: IoT device certificate issuance service.
 - **signing-service**: Generic signing service for signing arbitrary payloads.